MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/single-project-msix.md

 ### Benefits

-Before the introduction of the single-project MSIX feature, if you wanted to build a packaged WinUI 3 desktop app, then you needed two projects in your solution&mdash;your app project, and a separate [Windows Application Packaging Project](/windows/msix/desktop/desktop-to-uwp-packaging-dot-net).
-The single-project MSIX feature enables you to develop and build your app using only an app project.
+Before the introduction of the single-project MSIX feature, if you wanted to build a packaged WinUI 3 desktop app, then you needed two projects in your solution&mdash;your app project, plus an additional **Windows Application Packaging Project** (see [Set up your desktop application for MSIX packaging in Visual Studio](/windows/msix/desktop/desktop-to-uwp-packaging-dot-net)).
+The single-project MSIX feature enables you to develop and build your app using only a project for your app.
 That provides a cleaner project structure and a more straightforward development experience.
 For example, you no longer need to select the separate packaging project as your startup project.

 ### Supported project types